 These new immigrants, or colonials depending on one's perspective, brought the runic script with them to England and Frisia (Düwel & Nedoma 2023).
 Who knows, it was the successor of the Saxon local ruler Alguskaþi from Fallward, we mentioned earlier, who brought the sacred knowledge of runes to Frisia and further down to England.
 After all, in the first half of the fifth century there was not much difference yet between the Saxons and Frisians.

 Moreover, the adoption of the runic writing coincides with the shift from the Celtic Frisii 'Frisians', living in the coastal Netherlands before the fourth century AD, to the Germanic Frisians who replaced the former from the fifth century AD onward.
 Runes are Germanic not Celtic.
 This also makes it implausible the runic alphabet was introduced in the River Rhine area during the Roman period, as put forward by Looijenga (2003).
-For more about the Celtic origin of the Frisii (also called Fresones) check our post Barbarians riding to the Capital to claim rights on farmland.
+For more about the Celtic origin of the Frisii (also called Fresones) check our blog post Barbarians riding to the Capital to claim rights on farmland.

 At the end of the seventh century, the Anglo-Saxons and the Frisians were linguistically moving away from each other.
 Not only linguistically but in other ways as well.
 From the late seventh and beginning of the eighth centuries, the Franks and the Roman Catholic Church exerted a major influence over Frisia.
 Including the introduction of the Roman script.
 Starting in the seventh century, the Anglo-Saxons began to introduce different runic scripts locally.
 Runes fell out of use in Frisia in the ninth century and in England in the early eleventh century.
 This is relatively early compared to Scandinavia.
 That Anglo-Saxon runes survived longer than Frisian had to do with the fact in England the church accepted the runic script next to the Roman (Barnes 2012, Düwel & Nedoma 2023).